 A. reproduced from your own previous or forthcoming publications (e.g., journal articles, book chapters, etc.), or

-B. reproduced from works created or owned by other people or organizations (e.g., text (greater than short quotes), tables, graphs, images, etc.).
+C. reproduced from works created or owned by other people or organizations (e.g., text (in excess of short quotes), tables, graphs, images, etc.).

-If not, then it is unlikely that you will have to consider copyright issues addressed by this handout.
+If none of the above (1A - 1C) applies, then it is unlikely that you will have to consider copyright issues addressed on this web page.

-If you answered “yes” to 1B, above, then you will need to…
+If you answered “yes” to 1C above, then you will need to…

 2) IDENTIFY ACCEPTABLE USES

-First, determine if the content you want to use is exempt from copyright.
-Permission is not required to reuse content when it is:
+First, determine whether the content you want to use is exempt from copyright.
+Permission is not required to re-use content when it is:

-- an insubstantial part of the overall work (e.g., a short quote).
+- an insubstantial part of the overall work in which that content originally appears (e.g., a short quote).

 - LINKED to from your thesis but not REPRODUCED within your thesis (e.g., you include a stable URL to the content, not the actual content itself).

-If your thesis includes a substantial amount of a work that is not in the public domain and you do not hold the copyright for that content then you will need to determine acceptable uses for that content.
+If your thesis reproduces a substantial amount of a work in which you do not hold copyright and that is not in the public domain, then you will need to determine acceptable uses for that content.

 Take it one step at a time:

-- Does the content have a Creative Commons (CC) licence?
-Works with a CC licence are generally marked with its symbol: CC BY, CC BY-SA, etc. Works with a CC licence can usually be used in your thesis, subject to some conditions.
-Detailed information about CC licences and expectations around reuse of these works is available here:https://creativecommons.org/licenses/
+- Does the work from which the content originated have a Creative Commons (CC) licence?
+Works with a CC licence are generally marked with its symbol: CC-BY, CC-BY-NC, etc. Works with a CC licence can usually be used in your thesis, subject to some conditions.
+Detailed information about CC licences and expectations around re-use of this content is available here: https://creativecommons.org/licenses/

 B. FAIR DEALING

 - Does fair dealing apply to your use of others’ works?
-Certain uses of substantial amounts of a copyrighted work are acceptable without separate permission if the dealing is deemed “fair.”
-There are six criteria that determine fairness, including purpose (note that you might hear “copying for research or educational purposes is fair” but this can be a misleading oversimplification).
-Ultimately, the fairness of the dealing is determined by a court of law if and when the rights holder makes a claim of infringement against the party responsible for reproducing the work.
+Certain uses of substantial amounts of a copyright-protected work are acceptable without separate permission if the dealing is deemed “fair.”
+The Supreme Court of Canada has outlined a six-factor test to determine fairness, including purpose.
+Ultimately, the fairness of the dealing is determined by a court of law if and when the rights-holder makes a claim of infringement against the party responsible for reproducing the work.

 As a graduate student, you are responsible for the content in your thesis and, thus, for determining whether the use of others’ works in your thesis is lawful.

 There is no Canadian specific case law in this area to guide us (i.e., case law that deals with the use of third party content in theses that are freely distributed on the Internet).
-Instead, see the CAUT Guidelines (linked below) to learn about the six criteria that determine fairness and to help determine if using others’ works in your thesis might be considered fair.
-In summary, if use of the work for which you do not hold copyright is “fair” then you do not need to ask for permission to use it.
-If your use of the work would not be “fair” then you do need to seek permission to use it (if the latter, see step 3, below).
+Instead, see the Fair Dealing section of the Copyright Office web site and the CAUT Guidelines (linked below) to learn about the six factors that determine fairness and to help determine whether your use of others’ works in your thesis might be considered fair.

 Section 3, Fair Dealing.
 CAUT Guidelines for the Use of Copyrighted Materials.
 February 2013.

-3) SEEK PERMISSION to use others’ work in your thesis.
+3) SEEK PERMISSION to use others’ content in your thesis.

 A. First, determine who holds the copyright for the content you want to use.
 (Publishers can often help identify the rights holder for published works.)

 B. Next, send the copyright holder a Permission Request Letter or email to ask for permission to use their content in your thesis.
-A template for the request letter is available on this website under Forms and Templates.
-The language in this template letter grants permission to include the content in your thesis online through the University of Alberta and Library and Archives Canada only.
-Note that this copyright permission letter must be included in your final thesis submission, as per Section 4.3 of FGSR Thesis Requirements and Preparation.
-If you intend to publish your thesis on any other website or in any other publication you will be responsible for obtaining any other permissions which may be required for this additional use of that copyrighted content.
-Note that some publishers provide a form or direct contact for this purpose on their web site.
+The language in this template letter seeks permission to include the content in your thesis online through the University of Alberta and Library and Archives Canada only.
+Note that any applicable copyright permission letter must be included in your final thesis submission, as per Section 5.3 of FGSR Thesis Requirements and Preparation.
+If you intend to publish your thesis on any other website or in any other publication, you will be responsible for obtaining any other permissions which may be required for this additional use of that copyright-protected content.
+Note that some publishers provide a form or direct contact for this purpose on their website.
 It is a good idea to retain all documentation related to seeking permissions.

 Remember: the Copyright Office staff are here to help!
 While we cannot provide legal advice, we can help you navigate and learn about copyright issues.

-For further information about copyright issues related to theses, check out the frequently asked questions (FAQs) here.
-Additional information is available on this website.
-If you have any remaining questions after consulting those sources, please email the Copyright Help Desk at firstname.lastname@example.org.
+For further information about copyright issues related to theses, check out the Graduate Thesis Copyright FAQ page.
+If you have any remaining questions after consulting that resource, please email the Copyright Office Help Desk at email@example.com.